 The brand was already well-known but achieved worldwide news coverage with its Stratos Jump, when Felix Baumgartner broke a world record for the highest parachute jump.
 This event had all the earmarks of a beautifully executed experiential campaign: a developed story that connected with the brand image, relevant supporting content in the way of a microsite and other coverage, shareable content including photos and videos from the Stratos event, plus an overall impact on the brand’s target audience.
 I mean, look at us, we’re still talking about this campaign.

 Interactive marketing is a great way to shake up traditional marketing campaigns and provide something memorable and fun for your audience.
-It can be as simple as offering a QR code for more information or as in depth and complex as an experiential event that immerses prospects in your brand.
+It can be as simple as offering a QR code (you can create one easily using a QR code generator) for more information or as in-depth and complex as an experiential event that immerses prospects in your brand.
 The bottom line here is the ability to break down the brick wall barriers that separate you from your customers and prospects.